elaine-chenma/H1B-Requests-Data-Visualization/README.md

 **[Tableau Dashboard URL](https://public.tableau.com/profile/chen.ma#!/vizhome/H-1BRequestSummary-backup/Dashboard1)**

+### Data Source

 Each year, employers submit requests for H1B nonimmigrant workers to U.S. Department of Labor Employment and Training Administration Office.
 The requests data are publicly disclosed, including information on employer location, prevailing wage, job title etc.

+### Target User & Questions to Answer
 Built upon H1B request data, this dashboard is created for international employees seeking a job in the U.S. as software engineer, data scientist, data analyst and business analyst.
 Consumers of this dashboard can use it to support job decision in terms of target state, city and job title.

+### How to use it
+1. Click on the top left side of the dashboard to filter the data based on:
+- Year
+- Job of Group (business analyst, data analyst, data scientist, software engineer)
+- State (Which state you want to work in)
+2. View each chart for infomation on average salary, time-series salary change, number of applications, range of salary

+### Designing Process
 **Design** I started with thinking about the needs and expectations of target users(myself included) and how they can benefit from H-1B data.
 Narrowing down the topics to where to work and how much is the pay, the intuitive visualizing format is maps for location and scatter plot for pay information.
 Assuming that target users have basic statistics knowledge, a regression line is drawn on scatter plot to see dynamic trend and a boxplot is provided to see the variance of pay.

 In terms of interaction, two global filterings(Job Group and Year) are provided at left top.
 It is also intuitive to click on the map and view specific information on other charts about the selected state.